 The curriculum is a rigorous collection of engineering classes that has been accredited by the Engineering Accreditation Commission of ABET.
 Miami Chemical Engineering majors that minor in Paper Engineering are well trained in chemistry, physics, and math in addition to 13 hours of paper technology courses that include paper physics, pulp and paper chemistry, papermaking and a series of special topics courses that include paper coating, printing and converting, paper manufacturing and corrosion fundamentals.

 There are fifteen faculty members in the department, two of whom teach the bulk of the paper-specific courses.
-Degrees offered include Bioengineering, Chemical Engineering and Engineering Management, any of which can also take a minor in Paper Engineering.
+Degrees offered include Chemical Engineering and Engineering Management, which can also take a minor in Paper Engineering, and Bioengineering.
 For those students who receive a scholarship from the Foundation, a minor in Paper Engineering is required, as is participation in the Student Chapter of TAPPI.

 501 E. High Street

 Oxford, OH 45056

 Middletown, OH 45042

 (Corner of VOA Park Dr. and Cox Rd.)

 West Chester, OH 45069

 Chateau de Differdange